By Dr. Mercola

-Why the Flu Vaccine is Your Least Effective Option...
+Why the Flu Vaccine is not an Effective Option...

 Last fall, the Cochrane group released two new scientific reviews on flu vaccines.
 Their review of all trials comparing vaccinated versus unvaccinated adults3 found that, at best, vaccines might be effective against only influenza A and B.

 This represents only about 10 percent of all circulating viruses.
 Under ideal conditions, where the vaccine completely matches the circulating viral configuration, 33 healthy adults need to be vaccinated to avoid one set of influenza symptoms.